-Like I said, just my opinion based on my own use of the vacuums I have and the research I have done on both brands.
+My opinions are based on my own use of the vacuums I have and the research I have done on both brands.
 It looks to me like you would have a winner with either machine.
 It just depends on how you are going to use it and how much you are willing to pay.
 You need to remember that whatever you choose your carpet will pay the price if you don’t get the dirt and sand out of the fibers.
 That will wear out a carpet much too soon.
 The expense of replacing a carpet is what you will have if you don’t get something that gets it deep down clean.

 With my allergies I have to have something with a sealed system and they both have that.
 There is no need to worry about dust and pollen coming back out of the vacuum into the home with either of them.